 Rather than letting the food go to waste, I try to utilize these ingredients for a fun and different meal option.
 On a side note, about one-third of all food produced worldwide (worth around $1 trillion USD) gets lost in food production or is wasted.
 I try to do my part, whenever possible, to minimize food waste, and you should too!
 Okay, let me step down from my soap box and get back to the recipe… Rather, than letting the weird Brussels sprout and orange combo go to waste, I decided to combine the bitterness of the Brussels sprouts with the sweet and tanginess of an orange to create a Sweet Orange Glazed Brussels Sprout Flatbread.
-I topped the flatbread with some of my crunchy salt and pepper chickpeas.
 Not to toot my own horn, but this is one of my best recipes to date!

-- Heat a large frying pan over medium high heat.
-When pan is hot, add remaining vegetable oil.
-Heat oil for 1-2 minutes.
+Heat a large frying pan over medium high heat.
+When pan is hot, add remaining 2 tablespoons vegetable oil.
 Place Brussels sprouts face down in the pan.
 Cook for 5-7 minutes or until golden brown.

 Add the orange juice mixture to the pan, and cook for additional 2-3 minutes.
 Remove from the heat.